mlafleur/mlafleur.github.io/_posts/2003-11-10-criminally-painful.md

 Excerpt: ""
 Tags: null
 ---
-<p>Saw the latest Matrix... yep... sure did...</p>
+Saw the latest Matrix... yep... sure did...

-<p>On the up side; Gorge Lucas can now rest easy knowing that someone else now holds the title for biggest let down inÂ modern sci-fi.</p>
+On the up side; Gorge Lucas can now rest easy knowing that someone else now holds the title for biggest let down in modern sci-fi.

-<p>Now if you don't mind, I'm going to go scrub my eyeballs.</p>
+Now if you don't mind, I'm going to go scrub my eyeballs.